gpcnetwork/gpc_va-linkage/README.md

 # gpc-va-linkage
-This repo will host sharable resources on social determinants of health.
+This repo will host sharable resources on GPC VA Linkage.